 You will discover a new self that will be much stronger physically as well as mentally.

-Hence, this 100 Hour meditation and pranayama teacher training aims at giving you a firsthand experience of Prana.
+Hence, this 100 Hour of meditation and pranayama teacher training is aimed at giving you a firsthand experience of Prana.

 Interested in learning more about our Pranayama and meditation teacher training?

-Check out the course packages of 2020 on our website or contact us for more details.
+Check out the course packages on our website or contact us for more details.